ancker010/mm/_posts/2020-07-16-conditional-isp-failover-with-mikrotik-routeros.md

 So how did all of this lead to this blog post? **Alerts**

 While our ISP is generally pretty stable, I didn't like the idea of missing an alert or being unable to check the status of the house while away from home due to an ISP outage.
+I wanted a way to switch over to a secondary ISP (Cellular in this case) only when the main ISP has an outage.

+Let's get started!

+### Assumptions
+In order for this to work, a handful of things need to be in place.
+1. Your main home router needs to be a recent Mikrotik capable of running 6.x.
+(Tested on 6.47)
+ - I'm using a Mikrotik hEX.
+2. No special routing config, VLANs, or existing policies.
+ - You can likely make it work, but these won't work without modifications.
+3. The secondary ISP modem operates in a "Router" mode, and has a "DMZ" or "Forward All" mode to a specific client.
+ - My Cellular/LTE modem provides a subnet 192.168.5.0/24 for clients.
+I've statically assigned 192.168.5.10 to the "lte" interface on my Mikrotik, and set this IP in the modem DMZ settings.
+ - Some Cellular modems provide a "Passthrough" option where the cellular IP gets assigned directly to the client.
+I couldn't get that to work reliably, so I chose to leave the modem in "Router" mode.
+If I decide to work more on that, I'll come back and add an addendum.
+ - For reference: I'm using a Netgear LB1120 LTE Modem.

+ ### ISP/Cellular Setup

+The first thing you need to do is get a secondary ISP or figure out your cellular plan.
+While researching cellular options for another project, I came across a [pre-paid SIM card](https://www.embeddedworks.net/wsim4827/) that offers unlimited data at 64kbps on T-Mobile, AND provides a static IP option.
+Static IP isn't required, but it means I can add it to my smokeping config pretty easily.
+Of course, you need to do some research to ensure that whatever cellular plan you decide to go with is supported by whatever Cellular Modem you plan to purchase.
+The Netgear LB1120 seems to support most of the common bands in the US/Canada.
+You'll need to verify for your region and area.